 This hobby project arose out of the need for a convenient and powerful control interface for home cockpit simulator.
-Like many other aviation enthusiasts, I became a fan of flight sims as soon as they appeared on PC (late 80s), and the first wish was to fly with more realistic controls, at least with a homemade yoke.
-When the home Internet became available, of course, I began to look for a suitable interface for FS and try few solutions then available (early 2000s).
+Like many aviation enthusiasts, I became a fan of flight sims as soon as they appeared on the PC, then the home Internet became available, and of course I started looking for a suitable I/O interface for FS and trying solutions then available (early 2000s).

-X-Plane: - Then, after a few years of hiatus, in 2010 I bought X-Plane 9, which had a built-in UDP data exchange protocol.
-And since the available interface options did not satisfy me (and there weren't any on Arduino, especially for X-Plane), I decided it was time to create the X-Plane interface, given my experience in electronics and coding, and seeing the problems that builders could face the use of existing solutions at that time.
+X-Plane: - After a few years of hiatus I bought X-Plane 9, which had a built-in UDP data exchange protocol.
+A few available at that time interface options did not satisfy me (and there weren't any on Arduino, especially for X-Plane), so I decided it was time to create the X-Plane interface given my experience.

-DIY B58 Panel and first I/O program: - At the same time I started building a full-size Baron 58 panel simulator and used Arduino (with Mega1280 microcontroller) as a convenient and cheap platform to write input/output code for this panel that used UDP network protocol built into X-Plane.
-It was just standalone code (not library).
+DIY B58 Panel and first I/O program: - At the same time I started building a full-size Baron 58 panel simulator and used Arduino ( Mega1280 ) as a convenient and cheap platform to write input/output code for this panel that used UDP network protocol built into X-Plane.
+It was just standalone custom code for my panel.

 Then, from the end of 2014, my son Roman took up this project, and without his extensive knowledge of programming this interface would not exist.
 He has created all the plugins, from the first ArdRef to the current HCSCI and the instrument panel program.
 My expertise is related to electronics/microcontrollers, scripting, web programming, I also do graphics and logic for instruments.

-Our goal was to create an interface that would be a powerful, flexible, yet easy-to-use tool for home flight simulator builders, without the need for programming skills and using complex electronics.
-The fact is that over the past 20 years you can see many enthusiasts on the Internet, who started building their cockpits, but ended up stopping or building them for years.
-Of course, that doesn't mean it's just the interface, but if you need to become an expert in programming and electronics to get some LEDs and displays in your cockpit to work, that might stop many enthusiasts.
+The goal was to create an interface that would be a powerful, flexible, yet easy-to-use tool for home flight simulator builders, without the need for programming skills and using complex electronics.
+Over the past 20 years I've seen quite many cockpit builders in the Internet, who started their home cockpits, but ended up stopping or building them for years.
+Of course, that doesn't mean it's just the interface, but if you need to become an expert in coding and electronics to get some LEDs and displays in your cockpit to work, that might stop many enthusiasts.

-In the end, HCSCI will save you a lot of time and money by allowing you to focus on cockpit building process, not thinking about how to make it work with the simulator:
+In the end, HCSCI can save you a lot of time and money by allowing you to focus on cockpit building process, not thinking about how to make it work with the simulator:

 The HCSCI (SimVimCockpit) is the 6th generation of our input-output interface for X-Plane.
 At first, we spent a little time learning the in-built X-Plane UDP protocol, then there were a few “transitional” libraries, that grew up to become ARDref / ArdSim / ArdSimX with using the plugin as main part of the system: